-The Company won 22%, or \$93.5 million, of the maintenance dredging projects awarded in 2017 compared to 23%, or \$68.0 million, in 2016.
-During the year ended December 31, 2017, the Company was awarded maintenance projects in North Carolina, Louisiana, Maryland, Virginia and projects on the Columbia and Delaware Rivers.
-The Company continued to earn revenue on projects in Maryland, Massachusetts, Pennsylvania, Florida and Delaware which were in backlog at December 31, 2016.
-The Company's contracted maintenance dredging backlog at December 31, 2017 of \$23.7 million is \$33.3 million lower than the backlog of \$56.9 million at December 31, 2016.
-The Company expects about 90% of its maintenance dredging backlog at December 31, 2017 to be performed in 2018.
-The budget for fiscal year 2017 provides for a record budget for the Corps of \$6 billion and exceeds the increase in Harbor Maintenance Trust Fund ("HMTF") spending for maintenance dredging as required by the 2014 Water Resources and Development Act.
-Further, the water resources development bill, rebranded as the Water Infrastructure Improvements for the Nation Act ("WIIN") was enacted during the fourth quarter of 2016.
-WIIN emphasizes previous Water Resources Reform and Development Act ("WRRDA") language which calls for full use of the HMTF for its intended purpose of maintaining future access to the waterways and ports that support our nation's economy.
-Further, WIIN ensures that Harbor Maintenance Tax ("HMT") funding targets will increase by three per cent over the prior year, even if the HMT revenue estimates decrease, to continue annual progress towards full use of the HMT by 2025.
+The Company won 13%, or \$82.5 million, of the maintenance dredging projects awarded in 2018 compared to 22%, or \$93.5 million, in 2017.
+During 2018, the Company was awarded maintenance projects in the South Atlantic, Florida, Maryland, New York, North Carolina and Texas.
+During the year ended December 31, 2018, the Company continued to work on projects in Virginia, Maryland, Mississippi and Delaware which were in backlog at December 31, 2017.
+The Company's contracted maintenance dredging backlog at December 31, 2018 of \$56.2 million is \$32.5 million higher than the backlog of \$23.7 million at December 31, 2017.
+The Company expects about 82% of its maintenance dredging backlog at December 31, 2018 to be performed in 2019.
+In March 2018, Congress approved and the President signed an omnibus spending bill through fiscal year 2018.
+The spending bill continues the increases in the budget for the Corps and exceeds the increase in Harbor Maintenance Trust Fund ("HMTF") spending for maintenance dredging as required by the 2014 Water Resources and Development Act.
+During the fourth quarter of 2018, the President signed America's Water Infrastructure Act of 2018/Water Resources Development Act ("WRDA 2018") into law.
+Similar to past versions of the bill, WRDA 2018 language calls for full use of the HMTF for its intended purpose of maintaining future access to the waterways and ports that support our nation's economy.
+Further, WRDA 2018 ensures that Harbor Maintenance Tax ("HMT") funding targets will increase by three percent over the prior year, even if the HMT revenue estimates decrease, to continue annual progress towards full use of the HMT by 2025.
 Through the increased appropriation of HMTF monies, the Company anticipates an increase in harbor projects to be let for bid throughout 2018 and beyond.
+Congress has improved spending from the HMTF by providing the Corps with record annual budgets including 94% utilization of the HMTF in FY 2018 and 91% proposed in the FY 2019 budget which was above its commitment.

-The Company won 8%, or \$2.6 million, of the rivers & lakes projects in the markets where the group operates during the current year, compared to 16%, or \$21.7 million, in 2016.
-During the current year, the Company was awarded a rivers & lakes project in New Jersey.
-In comparison, rivers & lakes awards during the prior year included projects in New Jersey, Mississippi and Florida.
-The Company has contracted dredging backlog related to rivers & lakes of \$19.0 million at December 31, 2017, which is \$25.3 million lower than the backlog of \$44.3 million at December 31, 2016.
-The decrease at December 31, 2017 is the result of the Company continuing to earn revenue on its large lake project in Illinois during 2017.
-The Company expects about 60% of its rivers & lakes backlog at December 31, 2017 to be performed in 2018.
+The Company won 53%, or \$82.2 million, of the rivers & lakes projects in the markets where the group operates during the current year, compared to 8%, or \$2.6 million, in 2017.
+During the current year, the Company was awarded a \$12 million project in Louisiana as well as a \$70 million project in Texas which is the first major Houston-area flood-control project after Hurricane Harvey.
+For the year ended December 31, 2018, the Company continued to earn revenue on a lake project in Illinois and completed work on projects in New Jersey and Mississippi, all of which were in backlog at December 31, 2017.
+The Company has contracted dredging backlog related to rivers & lakes of \$49.6 million at December 31, 2018, which is \$30.6 million higher than the backlog of \$19.0 million at December 31, 2017.
+The Company expects a substantial portion of its rivers & lakes backlog at December 31, 2018 to be performed in 2019.